 The investment contracts are presented at fair value on the statement of net assets available for benefits.
-The investments in the fully benefit-responsive investment contracts are also stated at contract value which is equal to principal balance plus accrued interest.
-As provided in the FSP, an investment contract is generally valued at contract value, rather than fair value, to the extent it is fully benefit-responsive.
-The fair value of fully benefit-responsive investment contracts is calculated using a discounted cash flow model which considers recent bids as determined by recognized dealers, discount rate and the duration of the underlying portfolio securities.
-The Plan's investment in the Fidelity Managed Income Portfolio meets this definition.
+Investments in fully benefit-responsive investment contracts would be stated at contract value which is equal to principal balance plus accrued interest.
+The plan does not hold any investments in fully benefit-responsive investment contracts at December 31, 2006 and 2005.